More than any other year, the PowerPoint Live User Conference was all about looking ahead, including the news that the conference made about itself.

 - And my favorite, full export of your slides to one of several digital video formats.
 Hallelujah!

 The conference had its share of levity as well, with the annual trivia contest showcasing a hilarious version of PowerPoint Karaoke and the Tuesday evening concert and garden party culminating in a fully-clothed dip in the pool for about a dozen party-goers, including the host.
-You can live vicariously through our short video:

 For many, the biggest news was about the conference itself.
 I ended hours and hours of speculation (I get asked more about “next year” than anything else at the conference) when I greeted everyone Tuesday morning: